arencrg/VIvixx-Term3-Week3/day4 - reactpostutorial/reactpostutorial/README.md

-# This tutorial will guide you in creating a Shopping Cart/POS using ReactJS
+# This tutorial will guide you in creating a Shopping Cart using ReactJS

 Hopefully you're coming into this with a little bit of knowledge on how HTML, CSS and JS work, and if not...
 Uh, I guess you can still try to follow along.